 Note

-💡 Tip: For even more gluttony, add a little grated coconut in the dough or sprinkle icing sugar before serving.
+💡 Tip: For even more deliciousness, add some grated coconut to the dough or sprinkle with icing sugar before serving.